Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 Did BLMC need a new factory?

-It is interesting to see that at this stage that the proposed building was referred to as a paint plant.
-In fact, Rover-Triumph wanted to erect a two-storey assembly building with a paint plant on the top floor, something that alarmed the residents of Solihull who considered such a proposal as an eyesore.
+It is interesting to see that at this stage that the proposed building was referred to as a paint plan – in fact, Rover Triumph wanted to erect a two-storey assembly building with a paint plant on the top floor, something that alarmed the residents of Solihull who considered such a proposal as an eyesore.

 Whatever the truth of the story behind the SD1 plant, the media would be fed various stories about its potential capacity in the years to come.